Marissa-working/Ice-Floe-Research/README.md

 ```  6/13/23: ``` Added "stochastic_model" ipynb which is an alteration of the "ice_floe" ipynb to make it a random stochastic process instead of relying on datasets.
 This was the model presented in the meeting on 6/9/2023. <br>
 ```  6/14/23: ``` Trying to add the power law visualizations and also added a function to simulate my model and give averages based on how many times we want to run it.
 Also added in the option for fractures to either be in 4 or 16 pieces with equal probabilty of either happening when there is a fracture event. <br>
 ```  6/14/23 and 6/15/23: ``` Three models added.
 Another two added.
 Six models total<br>
-- Simulation based on constant fracture and weld rate
-  - Constant fracture and weld rate
-  - randomly choose fracture weld node
-- Simulation based on size dependency of fracture (constant fracture and weld rate)
-  - constant fracture and weld rate
-  - choose fracture node based on size, random choose weld node
-  - fracture weights = [i.width for i in children]
-- Simulation based on size dependency of fracture (constant fracture and weld rate)
-  - constant fracture and weld rate
-  - choose fracture node based on size, random choose weld node
-  - fracture weights = [i.size/children's total size for i in children]
-- Simulation based on size dependency of fracture and # of ice floes (constant fracture and weld rate)
-  - constant fracture and weld rate
-  - choose fracture node based on size and number, random choose weld node
-  - fracture layer weights = [size * # of size's ice floe/children's total size * # of size's ice floe  for i in children]
-  - Then randomly select the node from the layer
-- Simulation based on the leaves number and parents' number
-  - P(fracture) = 1 - P(weld), P(weld) = # of parents/ # of leaves
-  - Random choice of the node to fracture and weld
-- Simulation based on the leaves' number and parent's number, and size
-  - P(fracture) = 1 - P(weld), P(weld) = # of parents/ # of leaves
-  - choose fracture node based on size, randomly choose weld node <br>

 ```  6/22/23: ``` Evelyn Updated stochastic_model.ipynb to be more organized and also debugged some code.
 Having trouble figuring out what distribution of floes to start with. <br>